 2. In Hoi An – a burning river during sunset

 Although the capital Hanoi is worth visit as well, be sure to stop by the lesser-known Vietnamese cities too.
 One of them – Hoi An is a beautiful preserved old town full of 19-20th century traditional Vietnamese wooden houses.
-Tour this small town by foot so that you are able to visit the many local shops and breathe in the tranquility of the various temples.
+Tour this small town by foot so that you are able to visit the many local shops and breathe in the tranquillity of the various temples.

 We recommend leaving the hotel in the evening to take a walk by the waterfront, where the river water flares with small lights from windows that turn red with the setting sun.